krshrimali/blog/content/posts/pytorch-cpp-xeus-cling-opencv-8.md

 ![](https://raw.githubusercontent.com/krshrimali/blog/main/assets/cover-images/Cover-Xeus-Cling.jpg)

-I'll quote the definition of Xeus Cling on the official <a href="https://xeus-cling.readthedocs.io/en/latest/#targetText=xeus%2Dcling%20is%20a%20Jupyter,of%20the%20Jupyter%20protocol%20xeus.">documentation website.</a>
+I'll quote the definition of Xeus Cling on the official [documentation website](https://xeus-cling.readthedocs.io/en/latest/#targetText=xeus%2Dcling%20is%20a%20Jupyter,of%20the%20Jupyter%20protocol%20xeus).

 > xeus-cling is a Jupyter kernel for C++ based on the C++ interpreter cling and the native implementation of the Jupyter protocol xeus.